Reuben Bennett

 Reuben Bennett (21 December 1913 – 14 December 1989) was a Scottish professional football player and manager who played as a goalkeeper for Hull City, Queen of the South, Dundee and Elgin City.
-He was then manager of Ayr United and a founder member of the Boot Room coaching staff at Liverpool.
+He was then manager of Ayr United and a founding member of the Boot Room coaching staff at Liverpool.

 Player

 In Bennett's playing days, he was a goalkeeper with Hull City and Dumfries club Queen of the South.
 After his war service, he joined Dundee where in three seasons from 1946 to 1949, he made 21 league appearances.
 Among his Dundee club mates was Bobby Ancell.
 Bennett then moved to Elgin City.